-Experts from Australia and from Europe will enable discussion around current public policy and research trends in different aspects of artificial intelligence, in particular as they relate to the Australian Government’s newly released “Australia’s Tech Future” strategy.
+This successful event, hosted at the Australian National University’s (ANU) Crawford School of Public Policy, attracted a sell-out crowd keen to hear experts from Australia and Europe participate in a dynamic discussion around current public policy and research trends in different aspects of artificial intelligence, in particular as they relate to the Australian Government’s newly released 'Australia’s Tech Future' strategy.

-A morning panel discussion will explore different national approaches, policies and strategies around AI.
-It will include presentations from the European Commission’s perspective, as well as from EU Member States, plus the Australian Government.
-This discussion will provide a forum to share experiences and policy directions, and to compare different approaches from different jurisdictions.
+A morning panel discussion explored different national approaches, policies and strategies around AI, and included presentations from the European Commission’s perspective, as well as from EU Member States, and the Australian Government.
+The discussion provided a forum in which experiences and policy directions were shared and different approaches from different jurisdictions compared.

-The afternoon sessions will involve several workshops on pertinent research topics related to AI, followed by networking cocktails.
-Each workshop will address different aspects of AI, focussing on current trends in research and industry, and will including international perspectives also.
-Workshop topics will include:
+The afternoon sessions involved several workshops on pertinent research topics related to AI and were followed by networking cocktails.
+Each workshop addressed different aspects of AI, with particular focus on current trends in research and industry and included international as well as local perspectives.
+Workshop topics included:

 - Cybersecurity - when AI becomes a threat but also a part of the solution

 - Security - safeguarding online and physical systems

 - Law/Policy - enabling reliable and trusted governance and business environments

 - Health - improving health and well-being outcomes

 - Education - transforming learning environments, organisations and professions

 - Robotic Vision - creating intelligent vision-capable robots